bounswe/bounswe2022group2/learnify/backend/README.md

 ## Docker Installation

 You can just run `docker-compose up` to get the DB and the API running.
-If you changed the code, you need to run `docker-compose up -- build` to change the code in the image.
+If you changed the code, you need to run `docker-compose up --build` to change the code in the image.

 ## Requirements

 For development, you will need Node.js and MongoDB.
 In addition, you shall set your .env file.